Welcome to Year 3!

 As computer technicians… we will be perfecting our ability to log on and use a number of programmes used regularly within school.
 This will include familiarising ourselves with Google Classroom.

-As geographers… we will be locating places with Stone Age significance around the UK.
+As geographers… we will be locating places with Ancient Egypt significance on a map.
 We will use geographical vocabulary to describe and label their location on a map.
+We will also be looking at the River Nile and its importance to Egypt.

-As historians…. we will be looking into the Stone, Bronze and Iron ages.
+As historians…. we will be looking into Ancient Egypt.
 We will be developing our understanding of artefacts and their impact on the way we view history today.
 We will also work on our understanding of chronology by adding time periods and key events to our very large class timeline!

 As linguists… we will be extending our French vocabulary, learning how to respond and give classroom commands, use basic conversational phrases to tell people where we live.

-Miss Valentine will be teaching P.E sessions on a Wednesday and Friday.
-Due to the sessions being in the afternoon, please bring your child to school in their school uniform.
+Miss Valentine will be teaching P.E sessions on a Monday.
+Due to the session being in the morning, please bring your child to school in their school uniform.

 Children should have a named water bottle in school, please fill with water only.
 Please ensure all items of clothes are clearly labelled with your child’s name.
 As KS2 children do not qualify for free fruit at playtime, your child may bring a healthy (as possible) snack into school to eat during morning playtime.
 We ask that pencil cases remain in school where possible to ensure the children only use their own equipment.